sussexstudent/website/packages/docs/content/architecture/css.md

 ## Emotion/React

-We are increasingly moving towards using Emotion for styling React components.
+We are increasingly moving towards using [Emotion](https://emotion.sh/docs/introduction) for styling React components.

 @ussu/basil exports useful constants such as colors and typefaces helpers.

-- Please use the template style for Emotion
+- Please use the template style for Emotion  <!-- what do you mean by this -->

 ## Legacy CSS

 ### BEM
-We follow the BEM naming pattern for our CSS.
+We follow the [BEM](https://css-tricks.com/bem-101/) naming pattern for our CSS.

 ### Typography

-We've been inspired by the BBC's GEL typographic scale.
+We've been inspired by the [BBC's GEL](https://www.bbc.co.uk/gel/guidelines/typography) typographic scale.

 #### CSS Classes
 CSS classes are available for use in components, allowing reduced CSS parse size.

 The classes are of the syntax `.type-[size]`.

 #### Mixin